benmeadowcroft/SRM-Cmdlets/README.md

 # SRM-Cmdlets

 Helper functions for working with VMware SRM 6.5 with PowerCLI 6.5.1 or later.
 PowerShell 5.0 and above is required.
-For support of earlier SRM and PowerCLI versions are available in version 0.1.

-These are provided for illustrative/educational purposes.
+This module is provided for illustrative/educational purposes to explain how the PowerCLI access to the SRM public API can be used.

 ## Getting Started